UniMath/agda-unimath/src/foundations/identity-types.lagda.md

 ## Transport

+We introduce transport.
+The fact that `tr B p` is an equivalence is recorded in `equivalences`.

 ```agda
 tr :
   {i j : Level} {A : UU i} (B : A → UU j) {x y : A} (p : Id x y) → B x → B y